Daylight Savings Time (DST)

 Timeline displays (graphs) for Results Review, Synopsis, Flowsheets and some Reports will show the 02:00-03:00 interval even though it did not occur.
 Clinicians should bear this in mind when interpreting trends.

-Clinicians alerts that fire if, for example, a medication is ordered too soon after a prior administration may be falsely negative around the time of the DST shift.
+Decision support alerts that fire if, for example, a medication is ordered too soon after a prior administration may be falsely negative around the time of the DST shift.
 A warning to not administer within a 1-hour interval could fail to fire because the underlying algorithm may not be sensitive to the missed hour.

 Critical Situations and Downtime Procedures